Female slavery in the United States: Antebellum South

 Many female slaves were the object of severe sexual exploitation; often bearing the children of their white masters, master's sons, or overseers.
 Slaves were prohibited from defending themselves against any type of abuse, including sexual, at the hands of white men.
 If a slave attempted to defend herself, she was often subjected to further beatings by the master or even by the mistress.
-Black females, some of them children, were forced into sexual relationships for their white owners' pleasure and profit: attempting to keep the slave population growing by his own doing, and not by importing more slaves from Africa.
+Black women and girls were forced into sexual relationships for their white owners' pleasure and profit: attempting to keep the slave population growing by his own doing, and not by importing more slaves from Africa.
 Thomas Jefferson, 3rd President of the United States, is believed to have fathered six mixed-race children (four survived to adulthood) with one of his female slaves, Sally Hemings, a woman three-quarters white and half-sister to his late wife, who served as the widower's concubine for more than two decades.
 In the case of Harriet Jacobs, author of Incidents in the Life of a Slave Girl, her slaver, Dr. James Norcom, had sexually abused her for years.
 Even after she had two children of her own, he threatened to sell them if she denied his sexual advances.
 Although Harriet Jacobs managed to escape to the North with her children, the Fugitive Slave Act of 1850 still put their freedom at risk due to Dr. Norcom's family continuing to pursue her.